 This manual is organized into 5 chapters: Overview, Installation, Operation using Front Panel Controls, Operation using DCP, and Technical Description.
-The overview section contains a brief overview of the HD9626DSK operation and features and a glossary to define concepts and terms used throughout the remainder of the manual.
+The overview section contains a brief overview of the operation and features of the HD9626DSK, as well as a glossary to define concepts and terms used throughout the remainder of the manual.
 We highly recommend taking the time to become familiar with the terms and concepts described in this chapter before proceeding further into the manual.